pyrocko/pyrocko/doc/source/install/system/mac.rst

     cd pyrocko
     sudo python setup.py install --install-scripts=/usr/local/bin

-Mac OS X with MacPorts and local installation (no sudo)
+Mac OS X with MacPorts and user installation (no sudo)
 -------------------------------------------------------

 Try this if you don't have sudo rights in ``/usr/bin``.